ben1post/phydra/README.md

 # phydra

-A library of plankton community models utilizing the XSO frammework ([Xarray-simlab-ODE](https://github.com/ben1post/xarray-simlab-ode)).
+A library of plankton community models utilizing the XSO framework ([Xarray-simlab-ODE](https://github.com/ben1post/xarray-simlab-ode)).

 > Disclaimer: The library and framework are in the early stages of development.